netgen/ngconnect/README.md

 back to your eZ Publish installation and automatically logged in to your site in case of successful authorization.

-You can configure this extension by changing the values in ngconnect.ini, or, better yet (and recommended way), by overriding ngconnect.ini and configure desired settings in your override.
-Full instructions for configuring the extension are included in ngconnect.ini settings file.
+You can configure this extension by changing the values in `ngconnect.ini`, or, better yet (and recommended way), by overriding `ngconnect.ini` and configure desired settings in your override.
+Full instructions for configuring the extension are included in `ngconnect.ini` settings file.

 Before using the extension, you need to create Facebook, Twitter or Tumblr apps and have their consumer keys and secrets ready.